un1x01d/Ducky/MacOS_Red_Looter/README.md

 # MacOS Red Looter
-This script will loot the Desktop and Documents directories and some other important files.
+This payload will loot the Desktop and Documents directories and some other important files.
 The looted files will be compressed and uploaded over SCP to the set destination SSH server.

 **This is a two stage payload that will download and execute the loot script in the background.**